nickm980/smallville/README.md

 Tileset made by LimeZu

 ## Getting Help
-If you need help getting started with smallville you can join our community discord https://discord.gg/ktXPsgbFp5
+If you need help getting started with smallville or view project updates you can join our community discord https://discord.gg/APVSw2DrCX